What Can You Do About Love And Sex To Improve Your Life

 By: Toni Hoy

 If you and your partner don't talk about sex, it can make things more difficult in your relationship.
 That doesn't mean you and your partner need to have sex all the time.
 It just means that you need to be open and willing to communicate about your sex life and what each of you expects about it.
-If you don't know what the other wants, then it's difficult to be physically there for them.
-If you do, but you don't pay attention to it or aren't accepting of their needs, it can be the same way.
+If you don't know what the other wants, it's difficult to be physically there.
+If you do, but you don't pay attention to it or accept their needs, it can be the same way.

-The important thing is to discuss with your partner what it is that each of you wants and needs to feel loved and cared for in your relationship.
-If you don't feel loved and cared for it can lead to a breakdown of the relationship, and that can lead to a lot of problems that don't go away on their own.
+The important thing is to discuss with your partner what each of you wants and needs to feel loved and cared for in your relationship.
+If you don't feel loved and cared for,r it can lead to a breakdown of the relationship, which can lead to many problems that don't go away on their own.
 In fact, it can put you on a path toward separation if you're not careful.
 The good thing is that you and your partner can change things around.

 Improving Your Discussions